mayank-khurana/mayank-khurana.github.io/_posts/2014-3-3-Hello-World.md

 title: Copy editing automation @ Digiscape
 ---

-Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).

 ![_config.yml]({{ site.baseurl }}/images/Elsevier.png)

-The easiest way to make your first post is to edit this one.
-Go into /_posts/ and update the Hello World markdown file.
-For more instructions head over to the [Jekyll Now repository](https://github.com/barryclark/jekyll-now) on GitHub.

 <p>So, there is a journal and research paper publication company Elsevier.
 They receive a copy of journals from authors and these journals have to go through various stages of copy editing tasks before getting published.
 Now, all these tasks were done manually previously and we were to automate some of the steps which could reduce the processing time, error and manually.&nbsp;</p>
 <p>The problem was divided into different stages</p>